CH 221 Class Presentations

 • You will need to write a paper for your Class Presentation topic.
 The paper must be a minimum of five full pages of text with reasonable margins and font sizes.

 • Roughly two weeks before the Class Presentation deadline, a rough draft of your paper will be due in recitation.
-Complete a rough draft of your paper and submit it using this form.
+Complete a rough draft of your paper and submit it including this form.

 Good luck with your Class Presentation!
 As always, let me know if you have any questions.
 Peace, --- Michael